centre-for-humanities-computing/DaCy/README.md

   To make the documentation you can run:

   ```
-  # install sphinx, thems and extensions
+  # install sphinx, themes and extensions
   pip install sphinx furo sphinx-copybutton sphinxext-opengraph

   # generate html from documentations